 An Opportunity

-When the Japanese Imperial forces severely damaged the USS Enterprise carrier, leaving the US Navy with only one operational carrier in the region, they saw it as an opportunity to recapture Henderson Field.
+The Japanese forces were able to severely damage the USS Enterprise, which left the US Navy with only one operational aircraft carrier in the region.

 Back In Action

-Despite serious damage, the Enterprise took on board planes and crew members from Hornet after it was sunk.
+Despite serious damage, the Enterprise was able to board planes and crew members from the USS Hornet after it was sunk by the Japanese.

 The ship executed aggressive evasive maneuvers, using sharp turns to avoid nine torpedoes.
 Nine out of the 16 torpedo planes were destroyed.